seanbutler/Seeds/ThrowingThings/article.md

 In procedural generation the management of this dual nature has to be handled differently.
 Lots of current procedural generation seems to closely tie or consider identical the visuals and gameplay space.

-# Conclusion

-Authentic and interesting natural structures need so much addition work on top of the source Perlin Noise that we should consider alternatives.
+Authentic and interesting natural structures need addition work on top of the source Perlin Noise.
 Researchers have developed many high end algorithms for producing authentic natural landscapes.
-These can be complex to implement and computationally intensive
+These can be complex to implement and computationally intensive.

+Generally for an easy approach to specific landscapes, consider alternatives.
+Drop the standard dichotomy of Perlin vs Simulation and go for a hybrid approach, build arbitrary authentic algorithms.

 As we have seen in the tutorial above, passable approximations are achievable which are lightweight customisable, flexible and easy to understand.

----
+[^1]:

-* A better kind of procedural blasphemy might be an 'electric sinner'.
-Use logic and NLP to codify the core rule set from a religious text.
+A better kind of procedural blasphemy might be an 'electric sinner'.
+Use AI, logic and natural language processing to codify the core rule set from a religious text.
 Build a machine to break those rules (in thought, by visualising them, then perhaps automatically tweeting the images, by communication by inciting others to commit sin and finally in action, would need a robot for this one).
 Is it possible to carry out any of these activities without actually committing a sin oneself?
 I suppose we could consider it educational or somewhat like a morality play. (some might say that video games are already doing this)

----
+[^2]:
+If anyone knows a bit plate tectonics please, get in-touch, perhaps we can work together?